Frequently Asked Questions

 How long does therapy take?

 Typically, at least 8-15 therapy sessions are needed to provide a comprehensive assessment and treatment plan.
-If you’re unsure about it, try 3 sessions or a free 15-minute exploratory call.
-Many people say they begin feeling better after even just the first couple of sessions.
-Each person varies in how much time it takes to complete meaningful counseling.
-This depends, in part, on the stressors that bring you to therapy, including the onset and severity of the distress (i.e. anxiety, loss, depression, fatigue, irritability, loneliness, etc.).
-The length of therapy may also depend on other factors such as your specific goals, existing strengths, social supports, environmental circumstances, previous treatment in counseling or therapy, and even early childhood experiences.
-While some come to therapy to do a brief episode of targeted work, others may benefit from deep emotional processing over a longer time period.
+Many people say they begin feeling better after even just the first couple of appointments.
+The length of therapy depends on the stressors that bring a person to therapy, their onset and the severity (i.e. anxiety, loss, depression, fatigue, chronic pain, etc.).
+It may also depend on other factors such as specific goals, existing strengths, social supports, environmental circumstances, previous treatment in counseling or therapy, and even early childhood experiences.

 How often will we meet for therapy?